Licensed Vocational Nursing (LVN) Program

 *Note: If you have any convictions on your background check in the last 7 years, you will not be eligible to start the program.

 Complete applications are accepted on an on-going basis.
 Upon submission of a completed application packet, you will be informed for which semester you are scheduled to attend.

-Applications are available in the Admission & Records office, Bldg.
-T420, or can be downloaded from the link at top left side of page.
+Applications are available in the Nursing and Allied Health Department Bldg.
+T420 or can be downloaded from the link above.
 Complete application packets must be submitted in person to the Allied Health Occupations secretary in Bldg.
 T420.
-Please call (760) 757-2121 ext.
-6466 for an appointment prior to submission.
 Incomplete packets will not be accepted.

 Residency laws require that a student 1) reside in California for a period of one year immediately preceding the opening date of the term, and 2) provide evidenced intent of residency in California or be subject to nonresident tuition.
 Please see class schedule for detailed information.